arad10/cs554/README.md

 npm run seed
 ```

-This will load data into our MongoDB Atlas cloud database, for use on Heroku.
-If the app is ran locally, the server url in /server/config/settings.json can be
+This will load data into our MongoDB Atlas cloud database, for use on both Heroku or the locally-run app.
+The server url in
-changed to a local MongoDb host.
+/server/config/settings.json can be changed to a local MongoDB host if needed, but the app would then just need to be run locally
+instead of on Heroku.

 ## Three Course Technologies: